Flickdm/tianocore-wiki.github.io/Edk-apps.md

 <a href="EDK_II" class="wikilink" title="EDK II">EDK II</a>.
 This
 information is provided for historical purposes**

-## Welcome to the EDK Sample Applications Project!
+## Welcome to the EDK Sample Applications Project

 One of the inspiring aspects of the EDK is the ability to develop applications for the UEFI Environment.
 Since the ability to expand the